6 Things R&D Engineers Need to Know About the EU Medical Device Regulation Taking Effect in 2020

 While it’s true that Quality and Regulatory are probably the leading “points” on MDR implementation and integration, there are still some unknowns about the regulation.
 That means RA/QA may be holding back on training your department on the changes.

 But how exactly does this all affect you?
-If you are working on an EU product launch slated for 2020, you’d better stop by with donuts for your friends in RA/QA soon to find out what’s going on, because what they are working on could potentially have a huge impact on that development project you’ve been spending hours trying to complete for launch.
+If you are working on an EU product launch slated for 2020, you’d better bring donuts to your friends in RA/QA soon to find out what’s going on, because what they are working on could potentially have a huge impact on that development project you’ve been spending hours trying to complete for launch.
 Here’s a preview of what you can expect to hear.

 1 – Line extensions and modifications.